Gauged Gromov-Witten theory for small spheres: Symplectic vortices and gauged Gromov-Witten invariants

-where $\zeta$ is the equivariant parameter.
-The splitting axiom for these invariants is discussed in \cite{cross}: they form a {\em cohomological trace} on the cohomological field theory defined by the equivariant Gromov-Witten invariants introduced by Givental \cite{gi:eq}, see \cite{cross}.
+The splitting axiom for these invariants is discussed in \cite{cross}: they form a {\em cohomological trace} on the cohomological field theory defined by the equivariant Gromov-Witten invariants introduced by Givental \cite{gi:eq}.
+In the symplectic setting the invariants can be defined under the assumption that every vortex is regular.
+Pulling back and integrating using the usual orbifold fundamental class gives a symplectic definition of the gauged Gromov-Witten invariants.

-In the symplectic setting the invariants can be defined under suitable regularity assumptions.
-Suppose that $X$ is a compact Hamiltonian $K$-manifold and that every element of $\ol{M}_n(\Sigma,X)_\rho$ is regular and stable.
-Pulling back and integrating defines the twisted gauged Gromov-Witten invariants as above.
-Unfortunately, even for convex target the moduli spaces of vortices need not be regular.
-A framework of virtual fundamental classes in the symplectic setting which would define the invariants for arbitrary Hamiltonian $K$-manifolds has not yet appeared.